Jonas-Carlos/Jonas-Carlos/README.md

 ### Hi there, i'm Jonas Carlos! 👋

 ### About me
- - 💻 Software engineering student at Unb - University de Brasília
+ - 💻 Software engineering student at Unb - University of Brasília

  ### Technologies that I use in my daily life
  <div style="display: inline_block"><br/>